TylerRockwell/voting_api/README.md

 ## What it does

-This program will allow voters to cast votes on candidates.
-Voters with be validated via token authentication.
-All voter, vote, and candidate information will be available in API form.
-Data output will be JSON.
+This program contains a database with candidate, voter, and vote information.
+Users can cast votes (one vote per user), delete their vote, and update their information.
+Users can also view the current election standings.
+All data is output in JSON for easy integration into other software.

 ## How it does this